vpipeline_control_web_logo

 Prepare compiled library files

-If you want to compile and collect all libraries from VPipelineControl repository with their header files on Linux you can create bach script in repository root folder which will collect all necessary files in one place.
-To do this compile VPipelineControl and after make follow steps:
+If you want to compile and collect all libraries from the VPipelineControl repository with their header files on Linux, you can create a bash script in the repository root folder which will collect all necessary files in one place.
+To do this, compile VPipelineControl and then follow these steps:

-1. Create bash script (your have to have installed nano editor):
+1. Create a bash script (you have to have the nano editor installed):

 cd VPipelineControl